Agreement reduces the reliance on coal and adds incremental renewables to the grid without increasing cost

 “With today’s announcement HCE continues to lead the responsible transition to a clean energy future, while maintaining affordable and reliable electricity to our members,” said Bryan Hannegan, President and CEO of HCE.

-“Our new partnership with Guzman Energy will raise the amount of renewable energy in our power supply mix to almost 70 percent by 2021 – nine years earlier than promised.
+“Our new partnership with Guzman Energy will raise the amount of renewable energy in our power supply mix and help us meet our Seventy70Thirty goals.
 We are gratified that our agreement with Guzman Energy will also allow them to increase the amount of renewable energy in their power mix.”

 Additionally, Guzman Energy will utilize, as necessary, HCE’s stake in Unit 3 of the Comanche Generating Station in Pueblo, Colo., a 750MW coal-fired generating unit.
 This resource will supplement the 250MWs of renewable energy that will be built as part of Guzman’s recent renewable RFP, and all resources will be used to serve Guzman’s wholesale customers in New Mexico and Colorado and together will result in a capacity mix that is approximately 75 percent renewable.